There’s no shortage of unscrupulous people willing to do whatever it takes to get access to your cash. A bit of knowledge and caution goes a long way.

 - The company not being regulated by the Financial Conduct Authority

 Very often, after an initial ‘deposit’, a small amount of ‘excess profit’ is sent back to the victim, which can be incredibly persuasive to encourage further ‘investment’ in the scheme.
-Needless to say, the victim will almost certainly not see the further profits they been promised, and if asked for a full withdrawal the scammer is likely to string the victim along with excuse after excuse, often involving requests for further funds, until eventually they disappear entirely (only to pop up again a few days or weeks later running their scam under another name).
+Needless to say, the victim will not see the further profits they been promised.
+If asked for a full withdrawal the scammer is likely to string the victim along with excuse after excuse, promising even higher returns if you invest just a bit more.
+Eventually when they can’t get any more out of you the scammer disappears entirely (only to pop up again a few days or weeks later running their scam under another name).